Technological advancements in the last decade have tremendous potential to dramatically change personal wellness, healthcare, and insurance.

 The motivation for this competition is to expand healthcare to underserved populations.
 Self-diagnosis will address the needs of the uninsured American population as well as reduce “ballooning” healthcare costs.
 Worldwide, many developing countries have significant shortages of healthcare workers.
 Enabling patients to self-diagnose will address some of the healthcare needs of these people.

 Since 2010, medical kiosks have become commonly installed in retail stores such as Walmart and CVS, with an estimated 2,500 installed by the middle of 2013.
-These medical kiosks are equipped to perform basic vision testing, take vitals and weight.
+These medical kiosks are equipped to perform basic vision testing, and take vitals and weight.
 Use of these kiosks is currently free.
 Therefore, people could use these kiosks to track and regularly monitor their health, resulting in improved health if people make use of the information.
 Also, if a person does not regularly see a physician, the data collected from the kiosks may be the only way they are able to find out potentially valuable information.
 However, if a person opts to forgo a more thorough evaluation with a physician due to the use of this kiosk there is a potential for relatively worse health as a result.
-As this technology becomes more prevalent, the implications on the health of Americans should become more apparent.
+As this technology becomes more prevalent, the implications for the health of Americans should become more apparent.

 In 2013 the Tedmed conference highlighted apps that could be part of a “Smartphone Physical”.
 These apps include a digital stethoscope and scale, heart monitors, otoscope, and vision testing applications.
 Smartphone technology has created significant opportunities to expand healthcare to underserved populations all over the world.

-Vision and hearing loss are two of the top causes of disability in adults over 60, especially in low income countries, according to the World Health Organization.
+Vision and hearing loss are two of the top causes of disability in adults over 60, especially in low-income countries, according to the World Health Organization.
 Many vision impairments are treatable, especially if detected early.
 There are cell phone apps available to identify and monitor vision impairments, such as “myvisiontrack”.
 Additionally, hearing aids are unaffordable to many around the world, including the United States.
 A company called “Sound World Solutions” has developed a hearing product that is one-tenth the cost of traditional hearing aids.
 Vision and hearing disabilities take years of life away from people worldwide; these apps have the potential of improving both the quantity and quality of life to many.

-The World Health Organization estimates that more than half of the disease burden in low income countries is due to communicable diseases.
+The World Health Organization estimates that more than half of the disease burden in low-income countries is due to communicable diseases.
 The resolution in cell phone cameras has evolved to the point where communicable diseases such as malaria and tuberculosis as well as bacterial and parasitic diseases can be identified by remote doctors reviewing these images.
 People living in areas of the world with few physicians and labs could benefit from this technology.

 Patients are using new technology to find new ways to communicate with physicians without an office visit.
-A new app, PingMD, is designed to improve efficiency of patient doctor communication.
+A new app, PingMD, is designed to improve the efficiency of patient-doctor communication.
 Patients can send messages and videos to doctors to ask questions and see if a follow-up appointment is necessary.
 Emergency services may become more efficient with a new 911 app to allow for more dynamic communication between emergency responders and people experiencing an emergency.
 Similarly, the Medlert app attempts to streamline the emergency response system.
 The app has the user prefill information so the caller does not need to spend time on the phone giving background information.
 The emergency responder will have access to detailed information about the patient in a quicker manner and thus be better able to provide appropriate care.

 New technology has also evolved to better inform doctors about patient adherence to drug prescriptions.
 Smart pills have embedded sensors to alert doctors about patient use.
 This has tremendous potential to improve care, especially for drugs that are highly sensitive to a strict schedule.
 Actual patient use of drugs can be monitored by doctors to prescribe the most appropriate medicine and dosage based on this usage data.